Just the idea of “reinventing yourself” means you’re looking for grand scale changes, in your life, not small shifts.

 Create an environment in your home to allow you to dream (see my 5 tips here to help), light a candle draw a bath as you live these experiences in your head.

 Take your time with this exercise.
-Revisit this exercise as you become clearer on your new life and goals.
+Revisit this practice as you become more evident in your new life goals.

 The date you will start living your new life.

 Making a plan helps you be more committed to the process.
 What you learn from the simple process of working towards your date and how to make it happen… is invaluable!

 Having a deadline exposed me to fears and issues I hadn’t thought of and made me uncomfortable.
 Allowing me to look at them with moderate pressure from a date, and solve them… or make plan shifts.
 Helping me not to become derailed at the last minute.